Micromagnetic simulations of the size dependence of the Curie temperature in ferromagnetic nanowires and nanolayers: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge partial support by the ANR project MOSICOF ANR-21-CE40-0004.
 R. C\^ote acknowledges support from the University of Strasbourg Institute for Advanced Study (USIAS) for a Fellowship within the French national programme ``Investment for the future'' (IdEx-Unistra).
-The autors would like to thank J\'er\^ome Lelong and Bertrand Dup\'e for a suggestion that helped improve the computer code, and Guillaume Ferriere, Ludovic Godard-Cadillac and Yannick Privat for the enriching discussions throughout the project.
+This work of the Interdisciplinary Thematic Institute IRMIA++, as part of the ITI 2021-2028 program of the University of Strasbourg, CNRS and Inserm, was supported by IdEx Unistra (ANR-10-IDEX-0002), and by SFRI-STRAT’US project (ANR-20-SFRI-0012) under the framework of the French Investments for the Future Program.
+The authors would like to thank J\'er\^ome Lelong and Bertrand Dup\'e for a suggestion that helped improve the computer code, and Guillaume Ferriere, Ludovic Godard-Cadillac and Yannick Privat for the enriching discussions throughout the project.
 We also thank Riccardo Hertel for his thorough reading of the manuscript and many insightful comments.